thejimbirch/bootstrap_pages/README.md

   * Landing Page

-The content types are fully configured to have proper Meta tags and Schema.org markup; optimized, responsive images, preconfigured freindly URLs; and an organized administration.
-Once installed, you hve control over changing what is in configuration, and overriding templates and styles in your theme.
+The content types are fully configured to have proper Meta tags and Schema.org markup; optimized, responsive images, preconfigured friendly URLs; and an organized administration.
+Once installed, you have control over changing what is in configuration, and overriding templates and styles in your theme.

 **Taxonomies**